giantswarm/docs/src/content/vintage/use-the-api/management-api/cluster-apps/cluster-vsphere.md

 title: Cluster-Vsphere chart reference
 linkTitle: cluster-vsphere chart reference
 description: |
-  A helm chart for creating Cluster API clusters with the vSphere provider (CAPV)..
+  A helm chart for creating Cluster API clusters with the vSphere provider (CAPV).; Check here the different properties of the chart.
 weight: 100
 menu:
   main: